 Cost of capital information

-Information regarding WACC
+Information regarding WACC and TCSD allowance

-A CPP proposal must identify the 67th percentile estimate of WACC used for the purpose of clause 5.5.5(1).
+A CPP proposal must, subject to subclause (2) identify the 67th percentile estimate of WACC used for the purpose of clause 5.5.5(1).

-For the purpose of subclause (1), the identified 67th percentile estimate of WACC must be the amount most recently published by the Commission in accordance with clause 5.3.25 prior to submission of the CPP proposal corresponding to the GTB's proposed duration of the CPP regulatory period.
+For the purpose of subclause (1), the identified 67th percentile estimate of WACC is the applicable cost of capital specified in clause 5.3.18.

-Where a term credit spread differential allowance is proposed, a CPP proposal must contain all data, information, calculations, Bloomberg print-outs and assumptions used to determine any proposed term credit spread differential.
+Where a term credit spread differential allowance is proposed, a CPP proposal must contain all data, information, calculations, and assumptions used to determine any proposed term credit spread differential.

 Expenditure information